jentery/mdia200v4/index.md

 I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every worksheet in this course.
 A late penalty of five points per business day will apply after 24 hours.
 Weekends and holidays do not count as business days.

-I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio more than three days after it is due.
+I will not accept worksheets more than two weeks after they are due and cannot accept the portfolio after Thursday, April 17th at 5pm.

 Please email me if you need an extension for any assignment, and we can discuss possibilities on a case-by-case basis.